Your cart is currently empty!

 A Look at Tesla Cars

-Not only do electric cars operate differently from conventional cars, but their structure is radically different, too.
+Not only do electric cars operate differently from conventional cars, their structure is radically different, too.
 Tesla, Inc., is an American automotive and energy company started by entrepreneur Elon Musk.
 During the first half of 2020, registration data showed that Tesla owned nearly 80% of the US’ electric car market.
-This popularity has caused Tesla to grow 350% in value over 2020, making Elon Musk one of the two richest people in the world.
+However, based on April 2024 data, Tesla’s market share of EVs in America is down to 46%.
+This isn’t a lack of interest in Tesla’s but rather an increase in options of all-electric vehicles.
+Tesla’s value continues to grow, and Elon Musk is still one of the richest people in the world.

 Tesla’s mission is to transition the world to sustainable energy.